rw3iss/OpusWorldWind-docs/README.md

 ## Documentation

-Run `npm run docs` to generate documentation for OpusWorldWind, which is rendered to './src/docs';
+Run `npm run docs` to generate documentation for OpusWorldWind, which is rendered to './src/docs'.

-The documentation is generated from the code in `src/inclde/OpusWorldWind`, which is a direct clone of [https://github.com/opuslogica/OpusWorldWind](https://github.com/opuslogica/OpusWorldWind)
+The documentation is generated from the code in `src/include/OpusWorldWind`,which is a direct clone of [https://github.com/opuslogica/OpusWorldWind](https://github.com/opuslogica/OpusWorldWind).